mcbarber9/roman-numeral-converter/README.md

 ### Error Handling

-Ensures input is a valid integer within ranger.
+Ensures input is a valid integer within range.
 Error is clear on the front end when criteria is not met.

 ### Testing